Tee-Kay404/Embark_mobile/README.md

 **Your Gateway to Smarter, Simpler Mobile E-Commerce**

-# EMBARK! is a modern e-commerce mobile application built with Flutter.
+# E M B A R K!, a modern e-commerce mobile application built with Flutter.
 Designed with performance, flexibility, and user # experience in mind, EMBARK! provides a seamless shopping experience for users — from browsing products to secure checkout.

 ---